LIMIT OUR ENVIRONMENTAL IMPACTS

 For example, at the Saint-Gobain Gyproc plant in Zimbabwe, product returns and non-conforming plasters are reworked by feeding them back into the plant.
 Paper waste is sold to a recycling company.
 Scrap metal is sold to a metal company in Harare.

 Waste separation is done at source in various waste bins.
 This separated waste is taken to an internal dumping site, then later transferred to the relevant designated municipal dumping sites.

-United Nations Global Compact’s CEO Water Mandate, of which the company is a signatory.
+Saint-Gobain has been active in water preservation projects for several years.
+One of these is the United Nations Global Compact’s CEO Water Mandate, of which the company is a signatory.
 This is a unique public-private initiative designed to help companies to develop, implement and disclose water sustainability policies and practices.

 Saint-Gobain uses water primarily in chemical reactivity processes, such as the setting of plasters in board.
 It recycles water internally, which notably reduces demand.

 Significant interventions in the last few years have resulted in tighter controls over water consumption across Saint-Gobain sites:

 - In South Africa, Saint-Gobain Gyproc tested its FireStop board – the board deemed to use the most resources – and identified that large amounts of water were used in its manufacture.
 This resulted in discussions on how to recycle water in the plant.